NASA's newest Mars rover snags 1st rock sample for return - KESQ

 CAPE CANAVERAL, Fla.
 (AP) — NASA’s newest Mars rover has successfully collected its first rock sample for return to Earth, after last month’s attempt came up empty.

-The Perseverance rover’s chief engineer, Adam Stelzner, called it a perfect core sample.
+The Perseverance rover’s chief engineer, Adam Steltzner, called it a perfect core sample.

 “I’ve never been more happy to see a hole in a rock,” he tweeted Thursday.